miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/activation/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   Applies the Hyperbolic Tangent function element-wise.
+   Applies the Hyperbolic Tangent function.

-   When processing a Gaussian distribution, this layer approximates the output distribution after applying the Tanh function.
-The output values are constrained to the range (-1, 1).
+   This layer approximates the output distribution after applying the Tanh function whose output values are constrained to the range (-1, 1).
+This activation function relies on a first-order Taylor series approximation that locally linearizes the activation at the input expected value.

    .. math::
        \text{Tanh}(x) = \tanh(x) = \frac{e^x - e^{-x}}{e^x + e^{-x}}